lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 The infrastructure for this exists in our hospitals and biobanks.
 The technology for analysis exists in our mass spectrometry labs.
 All that is missing is the mandate to look where the toxicants actually hide.

+# What Would Better Data Enable?

+The absence of systematic tissue surveillance leaves several important questions unanswered.
+Without population-level data on cumulative tissue burdens, regulators struggle to set meaningful reference values for persistent compounds, since blood levels reflect only recent exposure rather than lifetime accumulation.
+Environmental health agencies cannot determine whether existing regulations are actually reducing human body burden or merely shifting exposure to compounds that accumulate elsewhere in the body.
+And researchers investigating links between chronic diseases and environmental exposures must rely on proxy measures that may systematically underestimate the relevant dose.

+A functioning tissue surveillance system would enable direct measurement of whether regulatory interventions translate into reduced human body burden over time.
+It could identify emerging contaminants accumulating in tissues before health effects become apparent.
+And it could provide the denominator data needed to distinguish between compounds that pass through the body quickly and those that persist for decades.

 # History and Implementations

 ## National Human Adipose Tissue Survey (NHATS) (1970-1989)